 Athletic Eligibility Information

 What is Eligibility?
-Meeting the stipulated requirements in which to participate and compete for WIAA member schools.
-All WIAA member schools have had input on, and agreed to abide by, these requirements.
+Meeting the stipulated requirements in which to participate and compete for Washington Interscholastic Activities Association (WIAA) member schools.
+All WIAA member schools have had input on, and agreed to abide by, these rules.

 Who decides Eligibility?
 Athletic Administrators or School Designee work with WIAA staff to review and determine athletic eligibility.
-Coaches are responsible for knowing the WIAA rules and assisting the AD with all eligiblity issues.
+According to WIAA eligibility training, coaches are responsible for knowing the WIAA rules and assisting the AD with all eligibility issues.

 All student athletes are to clear their eligibility in the school’s athletics office before they may begin turning out.
 Clearance requirements include:

-1. Register via school’s FamilyID (for more detail, go to BSD’s page: “Athletics in High School”)
+1. Register via FinalForms (for more detail, go to BSD’s page: “Athletics in High School”)

 2. Pay any/all school fines (through school’s accountant or online payment system)